osglworks/java-excel/README.md

 ## Include/exclude sheets

 Excel reader is intelligent enough to skip non-matching worksheets, e.g. cover page.
-However it also provide ways for developer to manually select or exclude specific worksheets:
+However it also provides ways for developer to manually select or exclude specific worksheets:

 ### Read specified sheets